Amaury-Vasquez/amvas-ui/README.md

 # amvas-ui

-User interface library for React applications, created using tailwind css, it offers a great list of highly customizable components.
+User interface library for React applications, created using tailwind css.
+It has a great list of highly customizable components.

 ## Status

 In development.